amuliawijaya23/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly but not as good!).
 This application was made for educational purpose.

 ---
+### KNOWN ISSUE
+* Unable to track users who are not logged in when using the tiny url (current state will display "Unknown User")
+* stored user id not encrypted

 ### Updates
 * Feature Updates
   * Added user data to '/urls/:shortURL'